tighten/ziggy/CONTRIBUTING.md

 If you need any help with this please don't hesitate to ask.

+> :warning: If your filesystem uses CRLF instead of LF you may run into some issues when running the tests
+> You can run `find . -type f -not -path "./vendor" -not -path "./node_modules" -exec grep -qIP '\r$' {} ';' -exec perl -pi -e 's/\r\n/\n/g' {} '+'` to restore files back to LF

 ## Requirements

 - **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer).